r-forge/pgfsweave/pkg/README.md

 #pgfSweave README
 ##ABOUT

-The pgfSweave package provides capabilities for "caching" graphics generated with Sweave.
-Using pgfSweave, figure labels are converted to LaTeX strings so not only do they match the style of the document but math can be put in labels. pgfSweave provides a new driver for Sweave (pgfSweaveDriver) and new chunk options pgf and external on top of the cache option provided by cacheSweave.
-This package is built upon cacheSweave and therefore also Sweave.
+pgfSweave provides a number of improvements to the improve speed and quality of the Sweave output including: (1) capabilities for 'caching' graphics generated with Sweave on top of the caching mechanisms provided by cacheSweave, (2) an interface to the tikzDevice package which provides graphics with consistent font style, sizing and quality as the main document and (3) Automatic highlighting of echo'd source code via the highlight package. pgfSweave provides a new driver for Sweave (pgfSweaveDriver) with new chunk options tikz, pgf, external, sanitize and highlight on top of the cache option provided by cacheSweave.

 Pleas read the package vignette `inst/doc/pgfSweave.pdf` for more information on installation and usage.

-##TODO

-* Add option to copy Sweave.sty to the local directory, circumventing path issues on windows

-* Add options to access the noae and nogin options in Sweave.sty.
-The logical thing for pgfSweave is to set nogin by default i.e.
-  `\usepackage[nogin]{Sweave}`.

 ##BUGS